 For homeowners who love to see a roaring fire burning in an open fireplace, the sad truth is that traditional wood-burning fireplaces do little to add heat to your home.
-In fact, open-hearth fireplaces send an estimated 90 percent of the fire’s heat up your chimney, and heated air from your home travels up and out of the fireplace even when your fireplace isn’t in use.
+Open-hearth fireplaces send an estimated 90% of the fire’s heat up your chimney, and lets out your homes heat too.
 That means that your open-hearth fireplace can actually lower home’s efficiency and increase your home’s heating bills.
 The good news is you can enjoy a fire — gas, wood or pellet — in an efficient way that decreases your home’s heating bills and lessens your environmental footprint.

 Energy-efficient Gas Fireplaces

 When it comes to efficient home heating, gas fireplaces offer the best options.
 Direct-vent gas fireplaces are closed systems that vent to the outside.
 One duct pulls cold air from outside to fuel the fire, then the other vent exhausts the fumes and particles generated by the burning fireplace.
-Direct-vent fireplaces are up to 77 percent efficient.
+Direct-vent fireplaces are up to 77% efficient.
 The most efficient gas fireplace options are ventless fireplaces.
-These fireplaces burn hot enough that they don’t require outside ventilation, and they return 99 percent of the fire’s heat to your home.
+These fireplaces burn hot enough that they don’t require outside ventilation, and they keep 99% of the fire’s heat inside.
 However, these fireplaces do create moisture and other byproducts that can have an impact on your home.

 Energy-efficient Wood Fireplaces